Philip of Majorca: Career

 While studying in Paris, Philip decided to join the Dominican Order.
+In 1308, Philip accompanied his aging father to Avignon to discuss political matters with the curia.
+While in Avignon Philip met Angelo da Clareno (possibly Ubertino of Casale as well), and was invited to participate in debates the debates over Spiritualism with influential members of the Fraticelli.
+These debates began in 1308, when Pope Clement called for a group of Franciscan theologians to discuss unregulated religious orders.
+Philip proved to impress Angelo da Clareno, and maintained close contact with the Fraticelli leader in the following years.

-Soon, however, he realized that his desire for austerity and sympathy for the Beguines made him better suited to the Franciscan Third Order.
-Like his father, Philip was amiable towards Spiritual Franciscans.
-Specifically, he supported their campaign to impose poverty on all clerics, regardless of status, even after Pope John XXII denounced them as heretics in 1316.
-Following his studies, Philip became treasurer of Tours Cathedral, and later held certain canonries.
+From 1311–1312, Philip hosted Clareno in Perpignan under his protectorship, as the friar became a target of religious persecution.
+These connections drove his decision towards joining the Spiritual Franciscans as his desire for austerity and sympathy for the Beguines made him better suited to the Franciscan Third Order.
+He supported the groups campaign to impose poverty on all clerics, regardless of status, even after Pope John XXII denounced them as heretics in 1316.
+Philip was considered by the dissident order as devout, honorable, and devoted to a life of baseness.
+Clareno in a letter to his followers compared the young prince directly to Jesus Christ, and St. Francis of Assisi.Following his studies, Philip became treasurer of Tours Cathedral, and later held certain canonries.
 He refused the offer of the Archbishopric of Tarragona, which his kinsman King James II of Aragon wanted for his son John.

-Philip developed a great admiration for the fellow Franciscan Angelo da Clareno, who in turn became an admirer of Philip.
+Philip developed a great admiration for the fellow Spiritual Franciscan Angelo da Clareno, who in turn became an admirer of Philip.
 The infante believed that the rules of the order should be practiced as strictly as possible, and surrounded himself with like-minded clergy and laity.
 Thanks to Philip, Majorca became a haven to the Beguine Spirituals persecuted as heretics in the south of France.
 He was, however, unable to provide them long-term protection, and they eventually came to feel betrayed by him, even identifying him as the Antichrist.
 Encouraged by Angelo da Clareno in the summers of 1316 and 1317, Philip began musing about founding a new religious order based on the rule of Saint Francis.
 He requested repeatedly and resolutely, but ultimately unsuccessfully, that Pope John XXII formally recognize the "Brothers of the Poor Life" – the group led by him and his friend.
 The Pope attempted to appease Philip and bring him under papal control by offering him the newly-created Bishopric of Mirepoix; Philip refused this see too.
+During this period Philip served as a valuable courtier to his brother Sancho.